top of page

 7. Light It Up

-Lighting makes a huge difference — and while we’ll usually turn on all the ceiling lights before we start, soft lamps and side lighting add warmth and depth to your rooms.
+Lighting makes a huge difference.
+While we’ll usually turn on all the ceiling lights before we start, soft lamps and side lighting add warmth and depth to your rooms.

 Before we arrive: